JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `addr`

-Returns the address the supplied node resolves do, if we are the resolver
+Returns the address the supplied node resolves do, if we are the resolver.

 **Parameters**